lucashu1/link-prediction/README.md

 ### Full Link Prediction Experiments
 * `nx-graph-experiments.ipynb`: Run all link prediction tests on various types of random networks (Erdos-Renyi, Barabasi-Albert, etc.)
 * `fb-graph-experiments.ipynb`: Run all link prediction tests on each Facebook ego network

+### Exploratory Analysis
+* `network-visualizations.ipynb`: Generate .pdf visualizations for each network, in addition to calculating and storing a variety of network metrics (e.g. transtivity, avg. clustering coefficient, etc.)